DevOps

 2. “Kubernetes-Native” CI/CD

 This type of CI/CD software for Kubernetes is typically easy to install because it uses native Kubernetes features instead of simply running an application on top of Kubernetes.
 You’ll also likely see better performance because there is less overhead associated with the software.
+These platforms often run unit tests, integration tests, and security scans in isolated test environments.

 Tekton, an open source CI/CD tool that is available as a Kubernetes Custom Resource Definition (CRD), is a prime example of Kubernetes-native CI/CD software.
+Its pipeline definitions and Kubernetes manifests can be version controlled alongside application code.

 You can install Tekton with a single kubectl command: